itsmeSamrat/Personal-Finance-Dashboard/README.md

 I tried to find a good dashboard on the internet but couldn't find one or wasn't free.
 So, I made one for myself.
 Hopefully, it will be helpful to you all and become financially sound/aware.

 It's free to use and modify according to your preferences.
-I have added my original filler Excel Workbook and the starter budget Excel workbook here in this repo.
+In this repo, I have added my original filler Excel Workbook and the starter budget Excel workbook.
 Add data and edit the starter budget Excel workbook.
 All the process is shown in the demo video.
 Link below.

 Check out the demo video on how to use the dashboard and what all the components are doing by clicking [HERE](https://youtu.be/zLxH0BjM2lg)